vickydotbat/nwnlogrotator_linux/README.md

 ## Features

 - **Individual File Processing**: Processes each `nwclientLog` file individually from the source directory.
-- **Automatic Organization**: Creates a hierarchical directory structure based on the file's modification timestamp:
+- **Automatic Organization**: Creates a hierarchical directory structure based on timestamps extracted from log content:
-  - `Year/MonthNum-MonthName/DayNum-DayName/`
+  - `/Year/MonthNum-MonthName/DayNum-DayName/`
-  - Example: `2025/11-November/08-Saturday/`
+  - Example: `/2025/11-November/08-Saturday/`
+- **Smart File Splitting**: Automatically splits large log files at date boundaries when timestamps roll over to new days, ensuring each output file contains only one day's worth of logs.
 - **Unique Filenames**: Generates filenames like `nwclientLog_2025-11-08_143541.txt` using the file's timestamp.
 If a file with the same name already exists, appends an incremental number (e.g., `_2`, `_3`) to avoid overwriting.
 - **Content Cleaning**: Automatically cleans and formats log content:
   - Removes unwanted lines (player joins/leaves, loading screens, configurable patterns)